LANG 3060 Legal Interpreting (UG)

 Coordinator Kenny Wang Opens in new window

 Description Legal interpreting is a highly complex process that requires specialised training in interpreting techniques, litigation tactics, legal language and the legal system.
-This unit is a compulsory unit for students in the BA (Interpreting and Translation) course.
+This subject is a compulsory subject for students in the BA (Interpreting and Translation) course.
 It can also be offered to practising interpreters who wish to improve and perfect their knowledge and skills in legal interpreting.
 It aims to provide students with the theoretical background and the opportunity to develop the interpreting skills necessary to operate at the NAATI professional level as a court interpreter.
 Lectures are held in English for students of all languages.
 The tutorials are language specific in Arabic, Japanese, Mandarin and Spanish.

 School Humanities & Comm Arts